 Black Point Grill at the Sea Ranch Lodge, Sea Ranch

 First, eat up the views.
 Overlooking a pastoral and rugged Sonoma seascape meadow, the spectacular ocean scenery from the dining room is a feast for the eyes.

 Then, focus on your plate, which features internationally inspired California cuisine emphasizing the freshest local ingredients.
-At this restaurant, the daily breakfast, lunch, and dinner menu by executive chef Christian Anderson changes seasonally, and offers everything from casual tavern fare to more formal small plates, appetizers, and entrees paired with regional wines.
+At this restaurant, the daily breakfast, lunch, and dinner menus change seasonally, and offer everything from casual tavern fare to more formal small plates, appetizers, and entrees paired with regional wines.
 Vegetarian options are available by request.

 Black Point Grill, 60 Sea Walk Drive, Sea Ranch, 800-732-7262

 The Fairmont Sonoma Mission Inn & Spa, Sonoma

 Diners with specific dietary requests often may forfeit flavor and choice for their health, but this luxury hotel caters to guests with such concerns as diabetes, heart disease, and celiac disease, as well as those who simply prefer to eat macrobiotic, raw, and vegan diets.